smcgdub/MS4_In_Safe_Hands/README.md

 10. You will need to install all od the requirements in the requirements.txt file by running the command `pip3 install -r requirements.txt`

 11. You will also need to set up the below environment variables for the project to work.
-These are enviroment variables that will be unique to you and not the same as mine.
+These are environment variables that will be unique to you and not the same as mine.

 > DJANGO_SECRET_KEY = your secret key<br>
 > STRIPE_PUBLIC_KEY = your stripe public key<br>